Miss-Hedgehog/FilletRec/README.md

 If the environment.yml installation fails, you can install the required packages manually.
 ### Data preparation

-Our synthetic Fillet datasets have been publicly available on [Science Data Bank](https://www.scidb.cn/en/detail?dataSetId=931c088fd44f4d3e82891a5180f10d90)
+Our synthetic Fillet datasets have been publicly available on [Kaggle](https://www.kaggle.com/datasets/gcujrrly/filletrec)

 ## Usage